Prosocial behaviour: what is it?

 - Help your child think about how their choices affect the planet as well as other people.
 For example, ‘I’m not just worried about the water bills.
 Having long showers is a waste of water.
 Water is precious for the environment’.

 - Encourage your child to form positive friendships by praising your child when you see them being fair, trusting and supportive.
 For example, ‘Jasper must have loved seeing you and the gang cheering for him yesterday.
 That’s a good way to be a supportive friend’.

 - Talk about things people do that make a difference to others and why you admire this.
-For example, ‘I think your friend Amalie was so brave shaving her head to support kids with cancer.
-It was great you donated some money to support her cause’.
+For example, ‘I think your friend Amalie was brave shaving her head to support kids with cancer.
+It was great you donated money to support her cause’.

 - Talk about how your child’s behaviour might affect others.
-For example, ‘I’m so impressed that you put Mum’s tools away when it started to rain.
+For example, ‘I’m impressed that you put Mum’s tools away when it started to rain.
 Mum would have been upset if they’d got wet.
 Thank you for being thoughtful and responsible’.

 - Give your child opportunities to volunteer or be involved in their community.
 For example, they could support a charity or help coach a junior sport.
 Talk about why this is important.